-- Beaches at Mooney’s Bay, Britannia and Petrie Island are open and supervised between 11 am and 7 pm.
+- Beaches at Mooney’s Bay, Britannia and Petrie Island are open and supervised between noon and 7 pm.

-- Shenkman Arts Centre and Meridian Theatres @ Centrepointe are closed on Friday, July 1.
+- Nepean Visual Arts Centre, Shenkman Arts Centre and Meridian Theatres @ Centrepointe are closed on Saturday, July 1.

-- The City of Ottawa Archives and Gallery 112 will be closed on Friday, July 1.
+- The Karsh Masson Gallery, City Hall Gallery, Gallery 112 and City of Ottawa Archives are closed on Saturday, July 1.